-By putting a lot of effort into coding and structuring the VigiBase information, UMC makes it possible to search and analyse the data statistically.
-VigiLyze is an online resource that delivers useful search and analysis functions and provides a quick and clear overview of VigiBase.
+By putting a lot of effort into coding and structuring the VigiBase information, UMC makes it possible to search and analyse the data.
+With VigiLyze, national centres can take advantage of the scientific advancements that UMC makes in the area of pharmacovigilance.

 VigiLyze is available free of charge to national pharmacovigilance centres in all member countries of the WHO Programme for International Drug Monitoring.
 Under-reporting is a known issue in pharmacovigilance.
-By sharing a small number of national reports of adverse events to the global database, individual countries can help increase all countries' understanding of possible safety concerns.
+By sharing national reports of adverse events to the global database, individual countries can help increase all countries' understanding of possible safety concerns.

 UMC has created a guidance on how to find adverse event reports linked to COVID-19 treatments in VigiLyze.

 VigiLyze enables quantitative signal detection on national, regional or global data, and lets you manage signals, document your own assessments, and read UMC’s and other NCs' signals.